ArShuranov/Spring-Mockito/README.md

 # Spring-Mockito
 Study project
-Junit & mockito test, for EmployeeService and DepartmentService
+Junit & mockito tests, for EmployeeService and DepartmentService